Tunmisesuliat/pangaea_test/README.md

-npm install to install all dependencies. npm run start to start the development server. npm run build to build the files for production. npm run start-prod to start the project in production mode on port 5000.
+npm install to install all dependencies. npm run start to start the development server. npm run build to build the files for production.

 Author
 Oyekola Suliat Tunmise